Cosmic curvature on large-scale structures with homogeneous dark energy

 The investigation into the late-time cosmic dynamics by observations like type Ia supernovae \cite{SupernovaCosmologyProject:1997zqe,SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,2011NatPh...7Q.833W,Linden2009CosmologicalPE,Camarena:2019rmj,Pan-STARRS1:2017jku,Camlibel:2020xbn}, cosmic microwave background \cite{Planck:2013pxb,Planck:2015fie,Planck:2018vyg}, baryon acoustic oscillations \cite{BOSS:2016wmc,eBOSS:2020yzd,Hou:2020rse}, and cosmic chronometers \cite{Jimenez:2001gg,Pinho:2018unz,Cao:2023eja}, has strongly established the accelerating expansion of our Universe.
 This cosmic acceleration, however, can not be explained within the standard matter or dark matter paradigms governed by general relativity.
 Consequently, two popular theoretical aspects have emerged to explain this late-time cosmic acceleration: the existence of dark energy \cite{Peebles:2002gy,Copeland:2006wr,Yoo:2012ug,Lonappan:2017lzt,Dinda:2017swh,Dinda:2018uwm} or the modifications to the general theory of relativity on cosmic scales \cite{Clifton:2011jh,Koyama:2015vza,Tsujikawa:2010zza,Joyce:2016vqv,Dinda:2017lpz,Dinda:2018eyt,Zhang:2020qkd,Dinda:2022ixi,Bassi:2023vaq,Nojiri:2010wj,Nojiri:2017ncd,Bamba:2012cp,Lee:2022cyh}.
 While dark energy being a constituent of the Universe with large negative pressure, capable of driving the cosmic acceleration, alternative theories of modified gravity account for the observed cosmic acceleration without introducing any dark energy component.

-Among different models of dark energy, arguably the $\Lambda$CDM model stands out as the most successful \cite{Carroll:2000fy}.
+Among different dark energy models, arguably the $\Lambda$CDM model stands out as the most successful \cite{Carroll:2000fy}.
 In this model, a cosmological constant ($\Lambda$), with a constant equation of state, with value $-1$ acts as a dark energy component.
 Despite its success, the $\Lambda$CDM model has some shortcomings.
 For example, from the theoretical perspective, issues like cosmic coincidence and fine-tuning problems \cite{Zlatev:1998tr,Sahni:1999gb,Velten:2014nra,Malquarti:2003hn} are present.
-Moreover, observational tensions, including the Hubble tension \cite{DiValentino:2021izs,Krishnan:2021dyb,Vagnozzi:2019ezj,Dinda:2021ffa} and $\sigma_8$ (or $S_8$) tension \cite{DiValentino:2020vvd,Abdalla:2022yfr,Douspis:2018xlj,Bhattacharyya:2018fwb} corresponding to the discrepencies in measured values of $H_0$ and $\sigma_{\rm 80}$ between early and late time observations.
+Moreover, observational tensions, including the Hubble tension \cite{DiValentino:2021izs,Krishnan:2021dyb,Vagnozzi:2019ezj,Dinda:2021ffa} and $\sigma_8$ (a quantity related to matter growth) tension \cite{DiValentino:2020vvd,Abdalla:2022yfr,Douspis:2018xlj,Bhattacharyya:2018fwb} corresponding to the discrepencies in measured values of $H_0$ (present value of the Hubble parameter) and $\sigma_{\rm 8,0}$ (present value of $\sigma_8$) between early and late time observations.
 This necessitates studies of models beyond $\Lambda$CDM.